TL;DR: How to Develop a Mobile App

 What is Mobile App Development?

-Mobile app development is the process of designing, building, testing, and launching applications that run on mobile devices like smartphones and tablets.
+Mobile app development is the process of planning, designing, building, testing, launching, and maintaining an application for mobile devices such as smartphones and tablets.

 Native Apps